Dong-Lin/KScan/README.md

 ```
 ## Contributing

-If you’d like to contribute whether it’s fixing bugs, improving documentation, adding features, or helping with maintenance, your support is greatly appreciated!
+If you’d like to contribute, whether it’s fixing bugs, improving documentation, adding features, or helping with maintenance, your support is greatly appreciated!